alexthattalks/examples/team-org-role.md

 - Secret file contains the URL, username, and password for the Ansible Tower, so the playbook can authenticate
 - Secret file is encrypted and added to SCM
-- Secret file password is added to Ansible Tower Vault
+- Secret file password is saved as a Vault credential
 - Secret file is referenced in playbook under vars_files
-- Secret file password is added to Job Template to access values at runtime
+- Secret file credential is added to Job Template to access values at runtime

 #### Secret file contents
 ```